The genuine Watchdog.exe file is a software component of Motorola Phone Tools by Motorola.

 To get your computer running as fast as it did on day one, you can 8reset your PC.
 Your personal files will remain intact, but any programs you installed will need to be reinstalled.

-To help you analyze the WatchDog.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the Watchdog.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
 A good Bantivirus software detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.

 Score